pfgithub/threadimgui/README.md

 - cairo probably is too but I don't know because it's installed by the system package manager
 - https://github.com/preshing/cairo-windows
 - https://www.cairographics.org/manual/cairo-Win32-Surfaces.html
+- differentiate rendering backends from event backends? so that rendering code can be shared between gtk3-cairo and windows-cairo

 # notes